autogalkin/robotfindskitten/README.md

 - [SuperNotepadBros](https://github.com/branw/SuperNotepadBros) for the clean iat table's hook example and an good game's time

-- the long and intresting story with examples about quad tree by user @DragonEnergy on [stackoverflow](https://stackoverflow.com/questions/41946007/efficient-and-well-explained-implementation-of-a-quadtree-for-2d-collision-det)
+- The long and intresting story with examples about quad tree by user @DragonEnergy on [stackoverflow](https://stackoverflow.com/questions/41946007/efficient-and-well-explained-implementation-of-a-quadtree-for-2d-collision-det)